agamsaikumar10/Landing-Game/README.md

 - Game objects load successfully in the scene.
 - Player can control the monkey and collect bananas.

-### 🛠️ **Pending Tasks**
-- Refine game logic and object placement.
-- Implement smooth collision detection.
-- Add logic for soft landings on landing spaces.

 ---

 ## 💡 **Challenges Faced**

 1. **Physics Engine Selection**:
-   - Transitioned from **Arcade Physics** to drawing custom boundaries for complex collisions.
+   - Switched from **Arcade Physics**  to custom boundaries for better collision handling.

 2. **Asset Management**:
-   - Manually cropped images for spritesheets and animated assets.
+   - Cropped images manually for spritesheets and animations.

 3. **Animations**:
-   - Implemented monkey movement animations with direction-specific frames.
+   - Added monkey movement animations with frames for each direction.

 4. **Landing Space Logic**:
    - Logic for detecting the monkey's landing required fine-tuning to ensure seamless gameplay.